 Another theory was that ankylosaurus was prey for carnivores, such as hungry tyrannosaurids, which would flip the armored dinosaurs onto their backs to get at the soft underbelly.
 “If this was true, we would expect to see signs of bite marks, especially on upside-down ones, but we saw marks on only one specimen,” explains Mallon.
 “Since they were armored, it makes sense that ankylosaurs were not regularly preyed upon, and the fossil evidence in museum collections supports this.”

 The third idea, proposed in the 1980s, is an analogy to what happens with some armadillo roadkills—as the carcass rots and bloats, gas accumulates, and the limbs would splay out, eventually rolling the animal onto its back.

 That left the “bloat-and-float” hypothesis as the most likely explanation for the presence of upside-down fossils.
-To study this, Mallon turned to computer simulations developed by Dr. Don Henderson, who specializes in the floating behaviour of animals in water.
+To study this, Mallon turned to computer simulations developed by Dr. Don Henderson, who specializes in the floating behavior of animals in the water.

 Ankylosaurus fossils in North America are found in river channel deposits, and in the Late Cretaceous Period, these animals would have been living along a coastline of what is known as the Western Interior Seaway.

 “We designed these models of ankylosaurs, both clubless and clubbed, and looked at their floating behavior,” explains Mallon.
 The computer modeling showed that the animals would tend to flip upside down quite easily in water.
 Nodosaurids, which are ankylosaurs with no tail clubs, would flip most easily at the slightest tilt; the ankyosaurids (with clubbed tails), were more stable but could still be flipped.